syst3mw0rm/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 Interpret the Student Progress Page
 =============================================

-The chart of a student's scores on the Progress page and the rows of data on the grade report present assignment scores in a similar order.
+The chart of a student's scores on the **Progress** page and the rows of data on the grade report present assignment scores in a similar order.
 However, the total, cumulative score earned for the course is placed in a different position on the Progress page.

 In this example grade report, the indicated student has a current grade of 0.43 (43%).

-On each of the first four homework assignments the student scored 1 (100%), but currently has a 0 (0%) on each of the remaining three assignments.
-The student's current average score for homework assignments is listed as 0.666666667 (67%): in this course, the homework assignment with the lowest score is dropped, so this average is for six assignments rather than all seven.
-The student has a score of 0.75 (75%) on the midterm, and a score of 0 (0%) on the final.
+* On each of the first four homework assignments the student scored 1 (100%), but currently has a 0 (0%) on each of the remaining three assignments.

+  Notice, however, that the student's current average score for homework assignments is listed as 0.666666667 (67%): in this course, the homework assignment with the lowest score is dropped, so this average is over six assignments rather than all seven.

+* The student has a score of 0.75 (75%) on the midterm, and a score of 0 (0%) on the final.

 .. image:: ../Images/Grade_Report_example.png
   :alt: A course grade report with a single student's information indicated by a rectangle